 What qualities make a good social worker?

-Social work is a career that requires you to have many different qualities.
+A career in social work requires you to have many different qualities.
 Not everyone has what it takes.
 It calls for a certain type of person to excel in the demanding, responsible position and manage its unique pressures.

-So what qualities actually make a good social worker?
-Being a strong communicator, empathetic and flexible are all essential and within this blog, we explore these attributes and other important qualities to have and develop during a social work career.
+The qualities of a good social worker include being a strong communicator, empathetic, and flexible.
+Within this blog, we’ll explore these social worker qualities as well as other attributes and strengths to have and develop during your social work career.

 1. Resilience